 I’m looking forward to new beaches, new horizons, and new housing.
 And yet it also scares me.
 It sounds so brave, doesn’t it?
 To start a new life at my age.
 But it might be the stupidest thing to do.
 When will I know?
 I have no idea!
 Maybe the moment I pass customs in Manila?
 Or maybe after half a year when I miss that cool breeze of a summer night lingering in the garden in the morning?

 Maybe never, maybe in two months from now?

 I hope never.
 After all how hard can it be to start a new life?
-When I get tired of the traveling I can settle down where ever I like.
+When I get tired of traveling I can settle down where ever I like.
 Rent a house for a few months, see how that works out.
-I think what is bothering the most is that I have no plans.
+I think what is bothering me the most is that I have no plans.
 Being a structural control freaky kind of drama queen I love to know what the future is holding, and apart from lots of heat and rain seasons, I really have no idea what my future will look like.
 All I know now is that there is a brand new backpack upstairs, packed with a brand new wardrobe, waiting for me to carry it out of this house to an airport.

 That is the scariest part for me: to let go.

 To not know.

 To live in the moment, even if it is a dragging, boring moment.

 I sip my coffee and stare at the butterfly bush, most flowers have withered.
 There is a brimstone butterfly doing whatever butterflies are doing.
 And high up in the sky I see the barn swallows catching insects.
 It is an early summer morning in the Netherlands.
 It’s August.
 By the end of September, this morning will be part of my past life.

 All information on this website is for free